 Nonprofits staff and volunteers often brainstorm great ideas but lack the resources to operationalize them with the latest technology.

-Georgia’s Dream Big technology grant is designed to combine your ideas with organizational strategy, tech know-how, technology and match funding.
-Each grant ($5,000 to $26,000) takes your idea for improvement and combines it with strategy and the right technology.
+Alabama’s Dream Big technology grant is designed to combine your ideas with organizational strategy, tech know-how, technology and match funding.
 It’s simple: Describe your situation, challenge or problem --and outline your solution; there's probably a way technology can help you to manage it strategically and help your nonprofit better serve its constituents.

 Our experienced TechBridge teams will evaluate your idea for estimate costs.
-Your job is to describe the idea and how why it matters to your organization.
-Nonprofit organizations may request $5,000 up to $30,000 in this 80/20 matching grant, meaning TechBridge funds 80% of the project and your nonprofit funds 20% through its other funders.
+Your job is to describe the idea and how why it matters to your organization and express how your mission aligns with the TechBridge focus on breaking the cycle of generational poverty.
+Nonprofit organizations may qualify for grant funds of usually $5,000 up to $30,000 in this 80/20 matching grant, meaning TechBridge funds 80% of the project and your nonprofit funds 20% through its other funders.

 Applicants are requested to add the email address firstname.lastname@example.org to their personal contact lists to facilitate a timely notification process and minimize the risk of notification e-mails being misdirected.

 Applicants agree that TechBridge reserves the right to use any photograph/video taken at any event sponsored by TechBridge, without the expressed written permission of those included within the photograph/video.
-TechBridge may use the photograph/video of Dream Big technology grant recipients in publications or other media material produced, used or contracted by TechBridge including but not limited to: websites, brochures, invitations, books, newspapers, magazines, television, etc.
+TechBridge may use the photograph/video of Dream Big Technology Grant recipients in publications or other media material produced, used or contracted by TechBridge including but not limited to: websites, brochures, invitations, books, newspapers, magazines, television, social media, etc.